It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - When Family Guy switched to HD in their ninth season, the opening sequence was reanimated to match the updated animation style.
 Also, the random extras in the chorus line were replaced by recurring characters.

-- In My Little Pony: Friendship Is Magic, the opening was changed in Season 2 episode 3 to include the Cutie Mark Crusaders, Big Macintosh, more background ponies and the Friendship Express Train, as well as an additional appearance of Canterlot and the mountains in the background.
-The opening was changed again starting with the Season 4 premiere; Discord is seen peeking out from inside Fluttershy's cottage, Princess Luna is beside her sister Princess Celestia when she receives a letter from Twilight Sparkle, and the picture of Twilight and her friends enclosed in said letter is seen being taken by Photo Finish and includes Spike, the Cutie Mark Crusaders, Snips and Snails, Mr. and Mrs. Cake, Big McIntosh, Granny Smith, Mayor Mare, and Zecora.
+- In My Little Pony: Friendship Is Magic, the opening was changed in season 2 episode 3 to include the Cutie Mark Crusaders, Big Macintosh, more background ponies and the Friendship Express Train, as well as an additional appearance of Canterlot and the mountains in the background.
+The opening was changed again starting with the season 4 premiere; Twilight Sparkle has wings, Discord is seen peeking out from inside Fluttershy's cottage, Princess Luna is beside her sister Princess Celestia when she receives a letter from Twilight, and the picture of Twilight and her friends enclosed in said letter is seen being taken by Photo Finish and includes Spike, the Cutie Mark Crusaders, Snips and Snails, Mr. and Mrs. Cake, Big McIntosh, Granny Smith, Mayor Mare, and Zecora.

 - Robot Chicken used the same opening for 5 seasons (with a special Star Wars-themed opening for the Star Wars specials) consisting of the Mad Scientist finding a chicken who tried to cross the road, but got run over in the process.
 He grabs him, straps him to a table and brings him back to life with robotic enhancements, then straps him to a chair and forces the chicken to watch the show.
 At the end of season 5, the Robot Chicken managed to escape and get his revenge on the Mad Scientist.
 Now in season 6, the Robot Chicken gets his revenge by turning the Mad Scientist into a cyborg, strapping him to a chair, and forcing him to watch the show.